verghost/vlc-lua-docs/index.md

 #### What LUAC does NOT do
 - Create files that are necessarily smaller than the source code
 - Speed up execution times or perform any optimizations that wouldn't already be done at runtime
-- Apply any encryption or obfuscation that would prevent someone from easily reverse engineering Lua programs ([decompilers have existed for a while](http://luadec.luaforge.net/))
+- Apply any encryption or obfuscation that would prevent someone from easily reverse engineering Lua programs ([decompilers exist](http://luadec.luaforge.net/))